 You have applied for a job and been accepted.
 Congratulations!
-Nothing now stands between you and a career in Germany.
-All that is left to do now is to sign the job contract.
+Now nothing now stands between you and a career in Germany.
+All that is left to do now is to sign the employment contract.
 Before you do, here are a few things to look out for.

 Serious employers will always send you a written contract.
 Read the contract thoroughly from start to finish before signing it.
 If you do not understand something, this is not a problem: ask the company's personnel department or the personnel officer about it.
 Orally delivered work contracts are unusual in Germany.

-What you should find in a work contract
+What you should find in an employment contract

-Every work contract should contain the following information:
+Every employment contract should contain the following information:

-- Date on which the contract starts: the date on which you officially become an employee of the company (that means: starting from which date is the contract valid?)
+- Date on which the contract starts: The date on which you officially become an employee of the company (this means: starting from which date is the contract valid?).

 - Trial period: How long does the trial period last?
 This is the period during which you or the company can terminate the contract relatively quickly.

-- Remuneration: how much will you be paid for your work?
+- Remuneration: How much will you be paid for your work?
 Will the company pay you supplements or bonuses, for example at Christmas or for working weekends, on top of your normal pay?
 When does the company pay you – for example, at the end or beginning of the month?
-Note: the work contract usually states the gross remuneration.
+Note: The employment contract usually states the gross pay.
 From this, certain amounts will be deducted for tax and social contributions, such as health insurance, long-term care insurance, a pension scheme and unemployment insurance.

-- Notice period: how long in advance must you notify the company, or the company notify you, that the work contract is going to be cancelled?
+- Notice period: How long in advance must you notify the company, or the company notify you, that the employment contract is going to be cancelled?

-- Collective bargaining agreements and works agreements: often, in addition to the work contract, special regulations also apply.
+- Collective bargaining agreement and works agreement: Often, in addition to the employment contract, special regulations also apply.
 For example, in many branches of industry, employer associations and trades unions have reached collective bargaining agreements.
 These agreements may regulate questions of remuneration, bonuses or holidays.
 Companies can also sign special agreements with their Employee Councils, which represent the interests of the employees.
-These are called works agreements.You can ask your employer if these agreements also apply to you.This may also be stated in your work contract.
+These are called works agreements.You can ask your employer if these agreements also apply to you.This may also be stated in your employment contract.